Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Tutorial/README.md

 <pre>
 &ltbody&gt
 </pre>
-is also a container that is used by the user to fetch data which is reflected on Browser's main screen. <br>
+is also a container that the user uses to fetch data which is reflected on Browser's main screen. <br>
 4. Comments are written as
 <pre>
 &lt!-- COMMENT --&gt